Signia Hearing Aid Reviews

 The majority of people with hearing loss have an equal loss in both ears.
 However, some either have “single-sided deafness” or asymmetric loss such that one ear is too distorted to benefit from direct amplification.
 For these folks, Contralateral Routing Of Signal (CROS) or Bilateral CROS (BiCROS) can be helpful.
 In the case of true single-sided hearing loss, a microphone and wireless transmitter sits on the poorer side and sends sound to a receiver on the other side.
 If there is also hearing loss in the better ear, the receiver is also a hearing aid.
 The system looks just like two hearing aids.
 It doesn't provide true directional hearing, but it alleviates the logistical problems of not hearing on one side, like always needing to sit in a certain place or leaning toward speakers to hear better.

-Typical CIC instruments are custom made which means that you need an ear impression, and they take up to a few weeks for delivery.
-Using the same “click” sleeve system employed in their domes, Signia can provide CIC size and discretion for many people (depending on the size and shape of the ear canal) in an instant-fit form factor.
-That means you don’t have to wait the extra weeks to get your devices.
+Using the same click sleeve system employed in their domes, Signia can provide CIC size and discretion for many people (depending on the size and shape of the ear canal) in an instant-fit form factor.
+That means you won’t have to wait the extra weeks to get your devices.
+These rechargeable hearing aids provide the same IX features as Insio.
+They’re adjustable through the Signia app.

 Signia Accessories

 Like other major manufacturers, Signia recognizes that even the best hearing aids are susceptible to the negative effects of distance, reverberation, and background noise on speech understanding.
 To address this, they offer a series of accessories.
-The ones described below are all compatible with the Nx line.
+The ones described below are all compatible with the IX line.
 Some may also work with older products.
 If you have an older Signia hearing aid and think some of these may be helpful, contact your hearing care professional and ask about compatibility or alternate versions for your devices.

 StreamLine Mic